United States Capitol: Crypt

 On the ground floor is an area known as the Crypt.
 It was intended to be the burial place of George Washington, with a ringed balustrade at the center of the Rotunda above looking down to his tomb.
 However, under the stipulations of his last will, Washington was buried at Mount Vernon.
 The Crypt houses exhibits on the history of the Capitol.
 A compass star inlaid in the floor marks the point at which Washington, D.C. is divided into its four quadrants and is the basis for how addresses in Washington, D.C., are designated (NE, NW, SE, or SW).

-Within the Crypt is Gutzon Borglum's massive Abraham Lincoln Bust.
+Gutzon Borglum's massive Abraham Lincoln Bust is housed in the crypt.
 The sculptor had a fascination with large-scale art and themes of heroic nationalism, and carved the piece from a six-ton block of marble.
 Borglum carved the bust in 1908; it was donated to the Congress by Eugene Meyer Jr. and accepted by the Joint Committee on the Library the same year.
 The pedestal was specially designed by the sculptor and installed in 1911.
 The bust and pedestal were on display in the Rotunda until 1979 when, after a rearrangement of all the sculptures in the Rotunda, they were placed in the Crypt.
 Borglum was a patriot and believed the "monuments we have built are not our own"; he looked to create art that was "American, drawn from American sources, memorializing American achievement", according to a 1908 interview article.
 Borglum's depiction of Lincoln was so accurate that Robert Todd Lincoln, the president's son, praised the bust as "the most extraordinarily good portrait of my father I have ever seen".
 Supposedly, according to legend, the marble head remains unfinished (missing the left ear) to symbolize Lincoln's unfinished life.